faquanly/cse15l-lab-reports/lab1.md

 #
 - Here are some basic filesystem commands I've learned from the lab:
    - Use "git clone" to copy folder/files from the directory by using key work "git clone" and follow by directory link.
-   - Use "java" command to run a .java file on terminal

    - Use "pwd" command to show the current working directory.
    - Use "cd" command to change the working directory.
    - Use "ls" command to list the files in the directory.
    - Use "cat" command to read a file.
+   - Use "java" command to run a .java file on terminal.
+In addition, we've learned to create new file, upload files or images on gitHub.

 1. **Example of using "cd" command with ==no argument==:**
     ![cd with no argument](image-cd1.png)